scottenriquez/infracost-cdk-pipeline/README.md

 ## Preparing Your Development Environment
 While this solution is for writing, deploying, and analyzing Terraform HCL syntax, I wrote the infrastructure code for the deployment pipeline and dependent resources using AWS CDK, which is my daily driver for infrastructure as code.
 Of course, the source code could be rewritten using Terraform or [CDK for Terraform](https://www.terraform.io/cdktf), but I used CDK for the sake of a quick prototype that only creates AWS resources (i.e., no need for additional providers).
 In addition, Infracost currently only supports Terraform, but there are [plans for CloudFormation and CDK](https://www.infracost.io/docs/supported_resources/overview/) in the future.

-The following dependencies are required for the application:
+The following dependencies are required to deploy the pipeline infrastructure:
 - An AWS account
 - Node.js
 - Terraform